Universite-Gustave-Eiffel/NoiseModelling/Docs/Dynamic_Tutorial.rst

 #. ``duration``: Enter ``60``
 #. ``gridStep``: Enter ``10``

-Compute the attenuation for each receiver-source points
+Compute noise level at receivers points for each receiver-period
 ------------------------------------------------------------------------------------------------

 Use the ``NoiseModelling:Noise_level_from_source`` WPS block